rohits-dev/dev-lab-aws/README.md

 ```

 # add custom certs to trust store
-For ease you can run below commands to add the root ca to trusted root on your mac
+(Optional) For ease you can run below commands to add the root ca to trusted root on your mac

 ```bash
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ./generated_certs/root_ca.crt